-Gen'ii receive the innate talent "Vigilant" which can be used once per Period.
-Use of the Skill allows the Gen'ii to Negate a Flank Attack by taking up to 3 steps within 5 seconds of being hit, in any direction.
-The Gen'ii is Immune to Damage while using this Skill until they stop moving.
+Gen'ii receive the innate talent "Vigilant".
+Use of the skill allows the Gen'ii to avoid a flank attack by taking up to 3 steps within 5 seconds of being hit, in any direction to avoid the attack.
+The Gen'ii is immune to damage while using this skill until they stop moving.

-- Flexible deer, goat, or ram antlers/horns and pointed ears - Black or brown-colored pants to represent "furry legs".
-Fur pants (real or faux fur) are optional.
+- Flexible deer antlers and pointed ears - Black- or brown-colored fur pants (real fur is optional)